 In the course of scrutinising EU proposals, the committees engage in detailed correspondence with Ministers.
 The main objectives are to identify issues of legal or political significance, and to ensure that the Government’s position is clearly and transparently put on the record.
 All correspondence is published on the committees’ web-pages.

-You can keep up to date with scrutiny work by consulting "Progress of Scrutiny", which is published every fortnight when the House of Lords is sitting.
+You can keep up to date with scrutiny work by visiting the Committee’s scrutiny webpage or consulting "Progress of Scrutiny".

 The committees also undertake inquiries into particularly important issues.
 These vary in length, but all rely on evidence presented by witnesses.
 Short inquiries may focus on a specific proposal, involving one or two public meetings at which invited witnesses appear in person.
 Longer inquiries involve the preparation of a public “call for evidence”, setting out a list of questions to which the committee seeks responses.
 In such cases committees are likely to receive a large amount of written evidence, and hold public meetings with witnesses, over a period of months, before preparing a report.